Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 When working with WEB and TV sources, you will most likely have only lossy audio available.
 The most common codecs here are AC-3, E-AC-3 and AAC.
-Lossily compressed files should generally not be reencoded - the proper way to handle them is to remux (i.e. copy) them to the final file.
+Lossily compressed files should generally not be reencoded—the proper way to handle them is to remux (i.e. copy) them to the final file.

 [ffmpeg]: https://www.ffmpeg.org/download.html

 ### Which codecs to use?